TheFreeman193/PIFS/README.md

 In this instance, the value to note is `arm64-v8a,armeabi-v7a,armeabi`.

-The repository is divided by common ABI list values, so please pick a random JSON file from the relevant folder.
+The repository is divided by common ABI list values, so please pick a random JSON file from the relevant directory.
 In the example above the directory would be `JSON/arm64-v8a,armeabi-v7a,armeabi`.

 The profile filenames are labelled with the _build tags_ and _build type_.